-In 2022-23 the Authority paid an employer's primary rate contribution of 19.1% of employees' pensionable pay into the Cheshire Pension Fund.
+In 2023-24 the Authority paid an employer's primary rate contribution of 19.6% of employees' pensionable pay into the Cheshire Pension Fund.
 All pension payments to eligible staff are met from this fund.
 The attributable assets of the scheme are measured at fair value.
 Assets are valued at bid value.

 Employer contribution rates are reviewed every three years.
-The last review was undertaken in March 2022 with new rates set from 1st April 2023 at 19.6%.
+The last review was undertaken in March 2022 with new rates set from 1st April 2024 at 20.1% and 1st April 2025 at 20.6%.
 Contributions are set at a level intended to balance pension liabilities with the Authority's share of the Fund's investment assets.